faizyorg/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/azure-notebook-vm-setup/README.md

 ## Task 1: Create a Notebook VM

-1. Log into [Azure Portal](https://portal.azure.com/) and open the machine learning workspace: quick-starts-ws-XXXXX or quick-starts-ws
+1. Log into [Azure Portal](https://portal.azure.com/) and open the pre-deployed machine learning workspace: quick-starts-ws-XXXXX.
 2. Select **Notebook VMs** in the left navigation and then select **New**

    ![Select Create New Notebook VM in Azure Portal](images/01.png)